 Located along the exterior of the Pier building adjacent to the Harborwalk, publicly accessible niches will provide public amenities, such as seating areas, shelter from weather, open areas for artwork, and amenity zones for vendors to activate the Pier and Pier apron.
-An additional private niche will serve the interior office space, providing a dining terrace.
+An additional private niche, not open to the public, will serve the interior office space, providing a dining terrace.